 by Beverly Adam (author of Two Lovers: the love story of Carole Lombard and Russ Columbo).

-In the early morning of August 25, 1934, Louella Parsons calls in to her newspaper about a Russian toga party, which she has just attended at Carole Lombard’s house with her husband Doc Martin.
+In the early morning of August 25, 1934, Louella Parsons calls in to her newspaper about a Russian toga party, which she had attended at Carole Lombard’s house with her husband Doc Harry Martin.
 Louella’s speech is slurred as she talks to the copier and proceeds to misspell half of the names of those who attended.

 Carole Lombard’s living-room.

 Close friend actor Roger Pryor, who had appeared in Lady By Choice with Carole Lombard and in Wake Up And Dream with Russ Columbo, partied along with his soon-to-be wife, lovely actress Ann Sothern.

 Surprisingly among the guests were long legged, ex-showgirl Gloria Foy, and her acting husband Alan Edwards.

 One of the beauties present, Arline Judge, was married to Hollywood director Wesley Ruggles (Bolero, No Man of Her Own, Shoot The Works). .